htmlprogrammist/how-much-time/README.md

 To determine what your table ID is, just look at the link.
 For example: `https://docs.google.com/spreadsheets/d/1UB1rF11HUTtIzRFbLOVEwBESmTSitlT_EGORvjHu54A/view`.

 In this case: `spreadsheet_id = 1UB1rF11HUTtIzRFbLOVEwBESmTSitlT_EGORvjHu54A`

+## For what needs?
+This project will help me to remember how to cope with Google Spreadsheets API.
+It will also be used for my previous [project](https://github.com/htmlprogrammist/auto-sudoku)